Dynamic System Updates (DSU) is a system feature introduced in Android 10 that does the following:

-After DSU installs the GSI, you should see a DSU menu inside the system notification drawer, as shown below:
+After DSU installs the GSI, a DSU menu appears inside the system notification drawer, as shown in the following image:

 At this point, you can do one of the following:

 - Boot into the GSI by clicking RESTART

 - Clean up the GSI by clicking DISCARD

 Switch back to the device's original system image

 After you are done with the GSI for your application validation, you can perform a code reboot to boot the system back into its original OS.

 adb shell gsi_tool enable